Awesome Personnel Carrier

 - Also the single most produced armoured vehicle in history, with over 100,000 made.
 Its not exactly fast, well-armoured, nor even particularly attractive, but it got the job done.
 It's a stellar example of Boring, but Practical.

-- In an unusual example, a Russian combat-transport helicopter Mi-24 Hind can carry a squad of eight men while being a full-power assault bird with gun turret and full array of air-to-air and air-to-surface guided and unguided missiles.
+- In an unusual example, the Russian combat-transport helicopter Mi-24 Hind can carry a squad of eight men while being a full-power assault bird with gun turret and full array of air-to-air and air-to-surface guided and unguided missiles, literally intended to be the flying BMP.
 Apparently, the concept is successful enough to stay in frontline service from '71, as well as being adopted by countless countries, including basically the whole former Warsaw pact and India.

 - It should be noted, however, that it can't transport personnel while carrying a full armament.
 In fact, personnel transport is mostly seen as a distant secondary task to infantry support and strike missions.